 17. Before Morning by Joyce Sidman (K–5)

 A child goes to sleep desperate for a snow day.
 Younger students can appreciate the story told through the unique scratchboard illustrations, and older students can work to unpack each sparse but powerful line of text.

-18. Hortense and the Shadow by Natalia O’Hara (K–5)
+18. Hortense and the Shadow by Natalia and Lauren O’Hara (K–5)

 From the opening line about the “dark and wolfish woods,” this unique story about a girl who hates her shadow captivates readers.
 In the end, Hortense learns her shadow’s value in a lesson that students from kindergarten to fifth grade can discuss on multiple levels.

 Buy it: Hortense and the Shadow on Amazon